arnoweiss/dsp_best_practices/deployment/README.md

 Exposing a separate microservice implementing the metadata endpoint or a static document are options too.
 Their API response would have to be aware of the Participant Agent's deployment on an API Gateway.

-### Scenario 4: Participant has multiple DSP-endpoints behind an API-Gateway